isaacOnline/SpEAT/readme.md

 ## Extracting Embeddings
 Scripts for extracting embeddings are available in the `embedding_extraction` directory (`extract_whisper.py`, `hubert.py`, `wav2vec2.py`, and `wavlm.py`).
 If you want to extract embeddings for a new dataset, you can add the dataset to these files.
 Embedding extraction was generally the most time consuming part of running this project.
+When extracting embeddings for Whisper, you'll need to make sure you're using the `extract-embeddings` branch of my Whisper fork.

 ## Carrying Out SpEATs and Other Experiments
 Once embeddings have been extracted, you can run the scripts in `plots/eats` to carry out the embedding